SentenceSense/docs/005-skills.md

 1.What is your name?
 Dylan Shigekawa

 2.In general, how well can you code?
-Pick one of �real good,� �pretty good,� �okay,� or �not at all.� Not at all - Okay
+Pick one of real good, pretty good, okay, or not at all.

+Not at all - Okay

 3.How many times before have you used the language(s) and/or framework(s) you are using in this project?
-For each language or framework, pick one of �lots and lots,� �a couple times,� �once,� �never,� or �I never even heard of this thing.�
+For each language or framework, pick one of lots and lots, a couple times, once, never, or I never even heard of this thing.
 Never

 4.To contribute fully to the project, what do you need to learn?